alanjameschapman/alanjameschapman/README.md

 ## Summary

-💻 Studying for a Diploma in Full Stack Software Development with a specialization in Predictive Analytics from Code Institute.<br>
+💻 Full Stack Software Developer with Predictive Analytics specialisation, PRINCE2 Foundation Project Management and Agile qualifications.<br>
-🚀 Proficient in HTML, CSS, JavaScript and Python.
-See my tech stack below.
-It's not about being a jack of all trades...<br>
+🚀 Accomplished with Python, SQL, Excel and Data Science tools and skills.<br>
-🎓 MEng in Mechanical Engineering from Edinburgh University and a PGCE in Physics and Science from Leeds Trinity.<br>
+🎓 MEng in Mechanical Engineering from Edinburgh University and a PGCE in Physics and Science from Leeds Trinity.
+Highly motivated and proactive approach to learning<br>
-🌟 15+years experience in diverse engineering roles and education has finely tuned my problem-solving capabilities and soft skills.<br>
+🌟 Tenacious problem-solver with over 15 years experience in technical Engineering roles.
+Great time management, empathy and other invaluable soft skills honed over 3 years in secondary school Science/Physics education.<br>

+Apart from my professional accomplishments, I am a Grade 8 pianist, a fitness enthusiast who has run the Edinburgh and Mountain Marathons, and I enjoy music and films.
+My dedication to constant learning is evident in my active engagement with coding subscriptions, educational platforms, and regular participation in coding communities on Slack.

 ## Project Portfolio